dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 UserForm.

-Following are a CheckBox control’s most useful properties:
+Following are a CheckBox control's most useful properties:

 » Accelerator: A character that lets the user change the value of the control by using the keyboard.
 For example, if the accelerator is A, pressing Alt+A